Roberto Streit: Formula Renault

 Streit debuted in 2001 in Formula Chevrolet Brazil.
 His first season was a very successful one, with Streit dominating the championship, and winning the title comfortably.
 That year, he also won the Italian Formula Renault Winter Series.

 The following season, Streit competed in both the Eurocup Formula Renault 2.0, and Formula Renault 2.0 Italy championships for Cram Competition.
 He finished ninth in the Eurocup standings, scoring two podium places.
 In the Italian Championship, he took fourth place, scoring three podium places.

-For the 2003 season, he remained in both championships but switched to Prema Powerteam.
+For the 2003 season, Streit remained in both championships but switched to Prema Powerteam.
 He once again finished ninth in the Eurocup, and also garnered a fourth-place finish in the Italian Championship.

 Formula Three

 In 2004, Streit stepped up to the Formula Three Euroseries with Prema.
 He finished tenth in the standings, taking nine points-scoring positions in twenty races, including a podium in the final race of the season at Hockenheim.

 During the winter of 2004, Streit signed a contract with the Japanese F3 team Inging to compete full-time in the championship for the upcoming season.
 He finished sixth in the standings, including a win at Suzuka.

-For 2006, he remained in the championship with Inging, and improved to third place with wins at Suzuka, Twin Ring Motegi and Autopolis.
+For 2006, Streit remained in the championship with Inging, and improved to third place with wins at Suzuka, Twin Ring Motegi and Autopolis.
 He guested at the two final races at Hockenheimring in the Formula Three Euroseries for Prema Powerteam, finishing seventh and fifth respectively.

 In 2007, Streit finished as runner-up with seven wins, as he lost out to Kazuya Oshima by ten points.

 Formula Nippon

-In 2008, he moved to Formula Nippon with the Stonemarket Blaak Cerumo team.
+In 2008, Streit moved to Formula Nippon with the Stonemarket Blaak Cerumo team.
 He finished thirteenth with one podium at Fuji Speedway.
 He returned to Formula Three for the Macau Grand Prix, but was forced to retire on the first lap after a clash with Sam Bird.